ucsb-cs48-w19/4pm-gold-scheduler/README.md

 1. Leaving page does not save calendar
 2. Adding the same class again will result in a conflict
 3. Cannot remove classes from calendar once added
+4. Text for classes close on calendar might have text overlapping each other
+5. Class info text is not relative to screen size.
+Changing browser window size will put text outside block

 ## Contributing
 1. Fork it!